rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 you may know first hand how hard it is to control just 2 aspects of your body movement at the same time.
 This space appears to be quite limited.
 I imagine the magic number is << 7 in programming.
 However, I expect it to vary between individuals.
-If we can load only a limited "chunks" into working memory, how big can these chunks be?
+If we can load only a limited number of "chunks" into working memory, how big can these chunks be?
 The answer is interesting: it seems that it does not matter![^chunking]
 In some situations, the magic number appears to be 3 (the concept + 2 constituent chunks)[^magic3].
 Notice, it would be hard to enumerate chunks involved in a classic imperative program, but that number will be >> 7.

 [^chunking]: See this wiki page: [Chunking](https://psychology.fandom.com/wiki/Chunking).
+For me thinking about a big chunk without a context, e.g. OOP or, say, topology triggers some high level information plus a seemingly random example.
+So I do not think we load a whole huge chunk into working memory, but can operate using chunks of seemingly unlimited size.

 [^magic3]: Examples of concepts in programming that come with 2 chunks: assignment statement, function (input and output) function application (function and input), function composition.
-This pattern allows for very big chunks, here are some loads with 2 big chunks I have worked a lot with in the past: algebraic topology, compensated compactness (using measure theory to study PDEs).
+This pattern allows for very big chunks, here are examples with 2 big chunks I have worked a lot with in the past: algebraic topology, compensated compactness (using measure theory to study PDEs).
 Moving closer to programming, good bigger chunk examples are: computation laws (properties), operational semantics rules, Curry-Howard correspondence.
-Mathematical theorems follow this pattern (e.g. in context of programming "Simply typed lambda calculus is strongly normalizing").
-It appears that we can do, indeed, great things with 2 chunks, However, I have not found much psychological research on 3 being the magic number.
+Mathematical theorems mostly follow this pattern (e.g. in context of programming "Simply typed lambda calculus is strongly normalizing").
+It appears that we can, indeed,  do great things with 2 chunks, However, I have not found much psychological research on 3 being the magic number.
 A candy: "Dhall is strongly normalizing".

 The idea of decomposing the program into fewer (but bigger) "chunks" that interact in a clear way has been around for as long as I can remember.
 We will examine this idea in terms of _Cognitive Load Theory_.